-10.3.5.2 Initial calibration technical acceptance criteria must be met before any samples, including MS/MSDs or required blanks are analyzed and reported without data qualification.

-10.4 Continuing Calibration Verification (CCV)

-10.4.1 Summary of CCV
+- 10.3.5.2 Initial calibration technical acceptance criteria must be met before any samples, including MS/MSDs or required blanks, are analyzed and reported without data qualification. - 10.4 Continuing Calibration Verification (CCV) - 10.4.1 Summary of CCV

 Prior to the analysis of samples and after instrument performance check and initial calibration technical acceptance criteria have been met, each GC/MS system must be routinely checked by analyzing a CCV standard to ensure that the instrument continues to meet the instrument sensitivity and linearity requirements.
-The CCV standard contains VX, surrogate, and internal standard.
+The CCV standard contains all the target compounds, surrogates, and internal standards.

-10.4.2 Frequency of CCV - Each GC/MS used for analysis must be checked at the beginning and at the end of each analytical batch of ≤20 injections, excluding instrument blanks.
-When subsequent analytical batches are run within a single 24-hour period, the closing CCV may be used as the opening CCV for a new analytical batch, provided that the closing CCV meets all technical acceptance criteria for an opening CCV (see Section 10.4.5).

-10.4.3 Procedure for CCV

-- 10.4.3.1 Add a sufficient amount of internal standard solution (Section 7.2.2.5) to an aliquot of CCV standard to result in a concentration of 0.5 ng/μL for both quadrupole and TOF analyses. - 10.4.3.2 Analyze the CCV standard by injecting 1.0 μ L of standard.

-10.4.4 Calculations for CCV
+- 10.4.2 Frequency of CCV Each GC/MS used for analysis must be checked at the beginning and at the end of each analytical batch of ≤ 20 injections, excluding instrument blanks.
+When subsequent analytical batches are run within a single 24-hour period, the closing CCV may be used as the opening CCV for a new analytical batch, provided the closing CCV meets all technical acceptance criteria for an opening CCV (see Section 10.4.5). - 10.4.3 Procedure for CCV - 10.4.3.1 Add a sufficient amount of internal standard solution (Section 7.2.2.5) to an aliquot of CCV standard to result in a concentration of 0.5 ng/ $\mu$ L for both quadrupole and TOF analyses. - 10.4.3.2 Analyze the CCV standard by injecting 1.0 μL of standard. - 10.4.4 Calculations for CCV was used, then Eq.4a is used to determine a PD.
+If the RRF approach is used, then Eq.
+4b is used to determine the percent difference of the RRFs.

-Calibration verification involves calculation of the PD (Eq.
+Calibration verification involves calculation of the percent drift (PD) (Eq.
 4a) or the percent difference of the RRFs between the initial calibration and each subsequent CCV (Eq.
 4b).
 The CCV approach will depend on the how the initial calibration was performed.
-If a regression technique (linear or quadratic) was used, then Eq.
-4a is used to determine a percent drift.
-If the RRF approach is used, then Eq.
-4b is used to determine the percent difference of the RRFs.
+If a regression technique (linear or quadratic)

 10.4.4.1 If regression techniques are used for initial calibration, the CCV must be evaluated in terms of PD, which is calculated using concentrations (see Eq.
-3a).
+4a).